 Activity 4: Cool off at the Shreveport Riverfront

 When you’ve had your fill of artistic masterpieces, zebras and zip lines, and scientific wonder, relax at the Shreveport Riverfront Park.
-Not only are the fountains lovely to watch and the views of the river to be rivaled, but kids (and caregivers) can get sprayed to their hearts’ content in this set of splash-park style fountains on the upper terrace.
+The fountains here are lovely to watch and the views of the river are hard to top.
+Better still, kids (and caregivers) can get sprayed to their hearts’ content in this set of splash-park style fountains on the upper terrace.
 The riverfront fountains are conveniently located across the street from Sci-Port, so plan your schedule accordingly.

 1 Great Place to Stay: Homewood Suites Shreveport